How To Have A Social Life Without Alcohol

 Try to learn where the line is for you.
 It will let you take part in more potentially fun outings, rather than dismissing all of them with "There's alcohol present.
 I can't go."
 Maybe you're fine going to the pub with your co-workers on a Tuesday when they only have a pint, but don't enjoy their company as much when they want to get wasted after work on Friday.
 Of course, if you decide you do want to avoid any and all drinking, that's fine too.

 Make friends who either aren't big drinkers themselves or who are willing to do non-drinking-focused things with you

 I know it can seem like there aren't any fellow non-drinkers around, but they are out there.
 Even in college.
 They just aren't announcing it to the world as much as the people who party every weekend.
-On another note, your friends don't have to be non-drinkers to the same level you are.
+Also, your friends don't have to be non-drinkers to the same degree you are.
 They only need to be willing to hang out with you in a non-drinking context.
-If you see a good friend twice a week at the club you're both a part of, and occasionally see a movie on other days, what's it matter if they're also doing their own thing and getting drunk apart from you on Saturday nights?
-Many social circles have a member or two in them who is on good terms with everyone, and who comes to most events, but takes a pass on the crazier parties.
+If you see a good friend twice a week to have dinner or go for a walk, what's it matter if they're also doing their own thing and getting drunk apart from you on Saturday nights?
+Many social circles have a member or two in them who is on good terms with everyone, and who comes to most events, but takes a pass on the zanier parties.